 It’s tax season.
 Time to dig up those W-2s, 1098s, and that clip of Seinfeld that talks about write-offs.
-The scene’s premise is most non-CPAs don’t understand how write-offs work.
+The scene is based on the premise that most non-CPAs don’t understand how write-offs work.
 An alternative version of this scene—perhaps one that occurs in “bizzaro world”—could have Jerry and Kramer discussing data science.

 Jerry: So, you really think artificial intelligence has created a fair hiring process?